 The Summer Reading Camps—graciously supported by the Dakota Dunes Community Development Corporation and fundraising efforts— are another key part of the SPSF’s efforts to support literacy.
-This year, the camps welcomed more than 200 students for a two-week experience designed to prevent learning loss over the summer months.
+The amps welcomed more than 200 students for a two-week experience designed to prevent learning loss over the summer months.
 Camps were held in 10 schools across Saskatoon and included partnerships with Sask Sport, the Summer Snack Program, and SaskTel Pioneers.
 Further, the Saskatoon Open Door Society provided reading camps for English as an Additional Language learners at Sutherland School with SPSF support.

 An important part of the foundation’s focus on healthy, active schools is its support of school-based nutrition programs through the Nutrien Food4Thought Nutrition Program.
-This school year, the Nutrien Food4Thought Nutrition Program helped provide more than 725,279 servings of healthy breakfasts, snacks, and lunches to students in 19 public schools.
+The Nutrien Food4Thought Nutrition Program helped provide more than 725,00 servings of healthy breakfasts, snacks, and lunches to students in 19 public schools.